The Threateners: Plot summary

 Matt Helm (code name: Eric) is assigned to kill a drug lord after the villain orders the murder of a journalist.
-But he doesn't kill the drug lord's dog, raising the central moral question of the book: to what extent can we blame the supplier of drugs for the fact that is that there is demand for drugs?

-The story starts in Santa Fe where Matt is trying to live a normal life with Jo Beckman from the previous novel "The Frighteners".
+The story starts in Santa Fe where Matt is trying to live a normal life with Jo Beckman from the previous novel, The Frighteners.
 At the beginning of the story, Jo has left Matt because he has taken up shooting as a hobby.
-One of the characters from a previous novel "The Infiltrators", Madeleine Ellershaw, comes to visit Matt with a complaint that he's having her followed.
-Matt, however, is being followed by the same kind of people.
+One of the characters from a previous novel, The Infiltrators, Madeleine Ellershaw, comes to visit Matt with a complaint that he's having her followed.
+Matt too suspects he is being followed.

-Madeleine dies violently soon after her appearance.
-Matt's new friend Mark, who introduced Matt to shooting, also dies, soon after revealing that he was an author hunted by a South American drug lord for writing a book about the drug business, and that there was a price of one million dollars on his head.
+Madeleine dies violently shortly after.
+Matt's new friend Mark, who introduced Matt to shooting, also dies.
+Matt soon discovers that Mark was an author hunted by a South American drug lord for writing a book about the drug business, and that there was a price of one million dollars on his head.

-After Mark's death, Matt unwillingly teams up with his widow to find back up copies of Mark's second book.
-Hamilton uses computer jargon and concepts are mentioned when the electronic copies of the book are mentioned.
-As usual nothing and nobody is as they seem or are expected.
+After Mark's death, Matt unwillingly teams up with his widow to find back up copies of Mark's book.
+Found out, Matt is captured and tortured.
+Matt fights back against his captors and after fighting out of captivity manages to kill his target and complete his mission.

-As usual also, Matt undergoes torture and captivity and perils to his life.
-As usual, he emerges victorious, accomplishing his mission, saving the women and killing the bad guys.
-Hamilton doesn't deal in the Hollywood-hero-that-can-kill-a-hundred-black-hat-types and Matt is shown to have a better than average amount of brains, professional ruthlessness, and a blance of courage and good sense.

-In this book Matt runs into fanatic world-savers and drug-crusaders, both of which are gunning for his life.
-The story opens and ends in New Mexico, but the majority of it takes place in South America.